rwc3030/morphvox_studio_pro_1001/architect_notes.md

 - **Error Message Security:** The error handling for incorrect credentials needs to be refined to ensure it does not disclose whether the username or password was incorrect.
 - **Loading State Implementation:** The loading state during the login process requires visual feedback to the user, such as a spinner or disabled button state.

+## Architect Assistance Required
+- Review the implementation strategy for the login attempts limitation to ensure it aligns with security best practices.
+- Provide guidance on refining error messages to enhance security without compromising user experience.
+- Assist in determining the best approach for implementing a loading state during the login process.

 ## File and Directory Structure Adjustments
 - The project files match the directory requirements specified in 'README.md'.
 No structural issues were found.